Please see the Calendar page for more dates and activities.

 I am sure if the problems continue The Rutts could become a restricted parking zone and then no one would be able to park in The Rutts.
 We have asked the police to patrol The Rutts at drop off and pick up time.
 I know that recently a couple of parents were given parking tickets for the way they had parked.
 Local residents are told to contact the police with registration details if cars are obstructing their driveways.

-It is possible to purchase a parking permit for the car park at the end of The Rutts for £10 per year, which entitles you to two slots per day, application forms are available from the School Office.
+It is possible to purchase a parking permit for the car park at the end of The Rutts for £15 per year, which entitles you to two slots per day, application forms are available from the School Office (please see the below link for the application form).

 The vast majority of pupils at this school live within walking distance so I would ask again that if you can walk to school with your children then please do so.